plain-insure/terraform-provider-data/README.md

 #### Schema

 - **Inputs:**
-  - `value` (string, optional) - The primary value to use for the result
+  - `value` (string, optional) - The primary value to use for the result will keep last non-null value when changed to null
-  - `default_value` (string, optional) - The default value to use when value is null
+  - `default_value` (string, optional) - The default value to use when value is and no previous value exists

 - **Outputs:**
   - `result` (string, computed) - The computed result value